Did Jesus Exist?

 Wells appears to declare virtually anything rather than admitting Jesus' historicity.
 Yet, one by one, his house of cards collapses.
 This is precisely why the vast majority of scholars reject Well's claims: he fails to deal adequately with the historical data.

-.
-Wells identifies these as Romans, I and II Corinthians, Galatians, Philippians, I Thessalonians, Philemon, and probably Colossians (HEJ, 19-22).
+Wells identifies these as Romans, 1 and 2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philemon, and probably Colossians (HEJ, 19-22).

 Matthew 12:46-47; Mark 3:31-32; Luke 8:19-20; John 7:5.

 Jesus Within Judaism (New York: Doubleday, 1988), 96.

 Introducing the New Testament (San Francisco: Harper & Row, 1986), 138.